EranGrin/vue-web-component-wrapper/README.md

 - `getCurrentInstance`: The `getCurrentInstance` function from Vue.
 - `disableStyleRemoval`: Boolean to disable removal of styles on unmount.

+### cssFrameworkStyles
+The `cssFrameworkStyles` option is used to import the CSS of your CSS framework or any other css style that your application needs to have globally, this option can also handle css vars that define on a `:root` selector.

 4. **Build your application**.
-You can use your favorite bundler to build your application.
+Tested bundler to build the web-component application.
 ## Bundlers Configuration

 <details>